 RDG Board and its members

-This page contains details of the RDG Board and its members, who are drawn from the owning groups that make up the RDG.
+This page contains details of the RDG Board, whose members are drawn from the owning groups that make up the RDG.

 You may also be interested in the minutes of the RDG Board meetings.